Also known as: AMP, Dermatan sulfate - urine, Urine heparan sulfate, Urine dermatan sulfate or Heparan sulfate - urine

 - On day 2, urinate into the container in the morning again when you wake up.

 - Label the container with your name, the date, the time of completion, and return it as instructed.

 - For males, place the entire penis in the bag and attach the adhesive to the skin.

 - For females, place the bag over the two folds of skin on either side of the vagina (labia).
 Put a diaper on the baby (over the bag).

 Acid mucopolysaccharides is a test that measures the amount of mucopolysaccharides released into the urine over a 24-hour period.

-Mucopolysaccharides are long chains of sugar molecules found throughout the body, often in mucus and in fluid around the joints.
+Mucopolysaccharides are long chains of sugar molecules in the body.
+They are often found in mucus and in fluid around the joints.